oauth2-proxy/oauth2-proxy/docs/2_auth.md

     -github-token="": the token to use when verifying repository collaborators

-To allow logins by usernames even if they do not belong to the specified org and team or collaborators, separated by a comma
+To allow a user to login with their username even if they do not belong to the specified org and team or collaborators, separated by a comma

     -github-user="": allow logins by username, separated by a comma